Labor Day – what a novel and paradoxical concept, at least the way many Americans think about it.

 Indeed, whatever job we hold can become a ministry and missions base for the gospel.
 How we do the job will be one of the most authentic witnesses we can provide society.

 Bill Tillman is director of theological education for Texas Baptists.
 A version of this article first appeared on txb.life – a publication of the Baptist General Convention of Texas.
 It is used with permission.

-Bill Tillman has spent 40 years working in Baptist institutions, with the Christian Life Commission, SBC; at Southwestern Seminary, with the BGCT as Director of Theological Education, and on faculty at Logsdon Seminary, Hardin-Simmons University.
-Currently he is the Coordinator for the Center for Congregational Ethics.
+Coordinator for the Center for Congregational Ethics.
+Tillman spent 40 years working in Baptist institutions, with the Christian Life Commission, SBC; at Southwestern Seminary, with the BGCT as Director of Theological Education, and on faculty at Logsdon Seminary, Hardin-Simmons University.